The Liouville property for groups acting on rooted trees: Proof of

 \subsection{Resistances in Schreier Graphs}

-In this sub-section we analyze effective resistances in the Schreier graphs of the group $G$ acting on the levels of the tree, with respect to the fixed generating set $S$.
+In this subsection we analyze effective resistances in the Schreier graphs of the group $G$ acting on the levels of the tree, with respect to the fixed generating set $S$.
 See \cite[Chapter 2]{LyPe} for a general background on electric network theory.

-It is convenient to first consider the Schreier graph $\G_n$ for the whole group $\M$ acting on the $n$th level $\Tmb^n$, equipped with the standard generating set $\A\cup\B$.
-Call the vertex $0\dots0\in\Tmb^n$ the \emph{root}.
-Vertices of the form $x0\dots0\in\Tmb^n$ with $x\neq0$ are called the \emph{anti-roots}.
-We denote the root at level $n$ by $r_n$, anti-roots are thus words of the form $xr_{n-1}$ for $x\in X_{m_n}\setminus\{0\}$.
-The following proposition determines a lower bound on the asymptotics of resistance in $\G_n$ between the root and any anti-root, as $n\to\infty$.
+It is convenient to first consider the Schreier graph $\G_n$ for the whole group $\M$ acting on the $n$th level $\Tmb^n$, equipped with the standard generating set $A\cup B$.
+Call the vertex $0^n\in\Tmb^n$ the \emph{root}.
+Vertices of the form $x0^{n-1}\in\Tmb^n$ with $x\neq0$ are called the \emph{anti-roots}.
+The following proposition determines a lower bound for the asymptotics of resistance in $\G_n$ between the root and any anti-root, as $n\to\infty$.
 See also \cite{AV:positivespeed,AV:speedexponents} for more on resistances in these graphs.